finnspring2019/finnspring2019.github.io/in-english.md

 ---
 layout: page
 title: FinnSpring 2019
-subtitle: FinnSpring orienteering in Sauvossa 20.-21.4.2019
+subtitle: FinnSpring orienteering in Sauvo 20.-21.4.2019
 ---

 Paimion Rasti will organize the largest orienteering competition in spring 2019 in Finland.
 The competition is also a WRE event.